inigo/aerophone-midi/README.md

 This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.

+Test .mid files in the `src/__tests__` directory are downloaded from https://midifind.com/ and are copyright their authors.

 Copyright (C) 2025 Inigo Surguy

 This program is free software: you can redistribute it and/or modify